 Stage 5: Detailed Research on Weibo, WeChat and Baidu

 Jessie searches everywhere from Farfetch to Shopbop for the BOYY handbag.
 For Chinese shoppers who have never tried a new e-commerce site, they’ll turn to reviews on Weibo, WeChat (via Sogou) and Baidu.
 From there, they’ll learn about how returns are handled, value for money shipping options and what customer service is like.
 If no customer testimonials are floating around, searching for social proof becomes difficult.
 It’s then that influencer marketing makes all the difference.

 After all that, Jessie’s online sale still isn’t guaranteed.
 She finds out that only the official brand site stocks the colour she wants.
 She patiently decides to wait until her Thailand trip over the National Holiday in October to buy it in person.

 Think that’s a hell of lot of effort?
 Don’t even get us started on how the Chinese make travel plans.

 Naturally, the customer journey is much shorter if a brand is sold in China.
 It’s often less than a week for a sales conversion, since you cut out stages 4 and 5 if you’re on a major Chinese platform like JD or Tmall.
-Compare that to a month or more for cross-border e-commerce and it’s a no brainer.
+Compare that to a month or more for China cross border e-commerce and it’s a no-brainer.
 If selling your products in China is an option for your brand, check out what we’ve got to say about Chinese e-commerce platforms.